Battle Born Injury Lawyers | September 13, 2022 | Car Accidents, Nevada Law, Pedestrian Accidents

 Right-of-Way Laws at Intersections

-If you approach an intersection and there is already a vehicle in the intersection, that vehicle has the right of way.
+Who has the right of way at an intersection?
+If you approach an intersection and there is already a vehicle, that vehicle has the right of way.
 If you and another vehicle arrive at an intersection at the same time, the vehicle to your right has the right of way.
 If two vehicles approach a T-intersection at the same time, the vehicle proceeding on the through street goes first.

 If you’re turning left, you must yield the right of way to vehicles traveling in the opposite direction.
 However, once you begin your left turn, oncoming vehicles must yield the right of way to you.